michanto/cdk-orchestration/API.md

 - *Implements:* aws-cdk-lib.IAspect

-Adds a LogLevel environment variable to each Function based on the construct log level.
+Adds a LogLevel environment variable to each Function based on the logLevel parameter (if provided) or the construct log level.

 logLevel parameter defaults to `Logger.of(node)?.logLevel`.